Montreal Junior Canadiens: 1958 Memorial Cup

+1959 to 1961

+Playing in the Eastern Ontario Senior Hockey League for the 1958–59 season, the Canadiens had a mixed roster of junior and senior ice hockey players.
+The Canadiens finished third in the league, and lost the playoffs semifinal to the Kingston Merchants 4-games-to-3 with 1 tie.
+The junior portion of the roster moved onto the 1959 Memorial Cup playiffs, losing in the Eastern Canada final to Peterborough Petes.

-In 1959, the Eastern Professional Hockey League formed the Hull-Ottawa Canadiens in the region, another Montreal NHL affiliate.
-To avoid conflict with the new club, the Jr. Habs were moved to become the Brockville Canadiens and joined the Metropolitan Montreal Junior Hockey League.
-Their players still maintained affiliation with the Pro Canadiens and often played for both teams.
-The Canadiens dominated their new league with a 25-1-0 record and participated in the Quebec Junior championships instead of the league's playoffs.
-The Canadiens would be named 1960 Quebec Junior Champions by crushing the Alma Aiglons 11-1 and 10-0 before the Aiglons conceded the third game.
-The Canadiens would make it all the way to the Richardson Trophy final before finally losing out.
-In the final, they faced the OHA's St. Catharines Teepees.
-The Teepees would win the first three games of the series, but the Canadiens would battle back to tie the series at 3-games-to-3 with 1 tie.
-The Teepees would win the decisive Game 8 6-3 to clinch the series.
+In 1959, the Eastern Professional Hockey League formed the Hull-Ottawa Canadiens, another Montreal farm team.
+The Junior Canadiens moved, becoming the Brockville Canadiens in the Metropolitan Junior Hockey League.
+The Canadiens dominated their new league with a 25-1-0 record.
+The Canadiens became 1960 Quebec Junior Champions by defeating the Alma Aiglons 11-1 and 10-0, when Alma conceded the third game.
+In the Richardson Trophy final, they faced the OHA's St. Catharines Teepees.
+The Teepees won the first three games of the series, but the Canadiens tied the series at 3-games-to-3 with 1 tie.
+The Teepees won the eighth game 6-3 to clinch the series.

-In 1960, the franchise relocated to become the Hull Canadiens.
+In 1960, the franchise became the Hull Canadiens.
 Despite having junior players on their roster, the team joined the more competitive Interprovincial Senior Hockey League.
-They would be 1960-61 regular season (losing only twice) and 1961 playoff champions of the ISHL with a sweep of the Smiths Falls Rideaus and defeating Ottawa St. Anthonys 3-games-to-1.
+They were 1960-61 regular season (losing only twice) and 1961 playoff champions of the ISHL with a sweep of the Smiths Falls Rideaus and defeating Ottawa St. Anthonys 3-games-to-1.
 The Canadiens represented the Ottawa District in 1961 Allan Cup playdowns but were swept by the Quebec champion Granby Victorias.

-A prominent player in this independent era was Jacques Laperrière.
-After playing his first junior year with the St-Laurent Jets of the MMJHL in 1957-58, the next season he signed with the Ottawa-Hull Canadiens in the Eastern League of the OHA Senior Loop and played as both a junior and senior member of the split squad.
-In 1959-60, he continued with the Brockville Canadiens as they found a home in the MMJHL, but split his time called up with the EPHL Canadiens.
-The next season as a junior player on the Hull Canadiens in Interprovincial Senior he was again up as a call-up in the EPHL with the Semi-Pro Canadiens.
-In 1961-62, he moved with the Jr. Canadiens back to Montreal as they joined the OHA but still came up for a single EPHL game.
-In 1962-63, he turned full pro and signed directly with the EPHL Canadiens.
-By the end of the season he was in the NHL with the Habs and stayed there until he retired in 1974.

-In the Summer of 1961, the parent club was successful on getting the club into the OHA and brought them back to Montreal permanently.